On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Introduction

-To obtain an HQ expansion of the complex-shifted hadronic matrix elements, we further develop in this work a generalization of HQET that incorporates complex HQ velocities: a ``holomorphic HQET'', so called because the theory is holomorphic with respect to the complex HQ velocity.
-A central and powerful result of this work is to show that $PT$ symmetry of QCD ensures the Isgur-Wise functions (and the perturbative corrections) of this effective theory are holomorphic functions of the complex recoil parameter with real coefficients.
-They are thus simply an analytic continuation of the real Isgur-Wise functions (and the real perturbative corrections) in the standard HQET description for real-momentum on-shell states.
-We show that holomorphic HQET admits a generalization of the hadron mass expansion to include hadron (strong decay) widths, and demonstrate this expansion is in good agreement with data for the widths of the $B_{1(2)}^{(*)}$ and $D_{1(2)}^{(*)}$ HQ doublets.
+The complex generalization of HQET onto which the complex-shifted QCD matrix elements may be matched is not unique.
+We show there is a particular generalization of HQET that incorporates complex HQ velocities such that the resulting HQ power expansion has the same structure as in standard HQET for on-shell hadrons: a ``holomorphic HQET'', so called because we show such a theory must be holomorphic with respect to the complex HQ velocity.
+A central and powerful result of this work is to show that $PT$ symmetry of QCD ensures the Isgur-Wise functions (and the perturbative corrections) of this effective theory are holomorphic functions of the complex recoil parameter, $w$, with real coefficients.
+They are thus simply an analytic continuation under $w$ of the real Isgur-Wise functions (and the real perturbative corrections) in the standard HQET description for real-momentum on-shell states.
+We further show that holomorphic HQET admits a generalization of the hadron mass expansion to include hadron (strong decay) widths, and demonstrate this expansion is compatible with data for the widths of the $B_{1(2)}^{(*)}$ and $D_{1(2)}^{(*)}$ HQ doublets.

-A parallel approach~\cite{Papucci:2024} to this problem generates an on-shell recursion relation within a Heavy Hadron Chiral Perturbation Theory (HHChPT) description, matching the $\Bbar \to D^{**}$ on-shell amplitudes (with real momenta) onto HQET and thus obtaining expressions for the $\Bbar \to (D^{**} \to DX)$ cascade in terms of standard real Isgur-Wise functions (and their derivatives).
-The underlying correspondence between the approach in this work and Ref.~\cite{Papucci:2024} is yet to be understood.
+While we employ an on-shell recursion relation within QCD, and then match onto a complexified version of HQET, a parallel approach to this problem has contemporaneously been discussed in the literature.
+In Ref.~\cite{Papucci:2024qbt} the authors instead generate an on-shell recursion relation within Heavy Hadron Chiral Perturbation Theory (HHChPT), after first matching the $\Bbar \to (D^{**} \to DX)$ on-shell amplitudes (with real momenta) onto HQET.
+Expressions for the $\Bbar \to DX$ amplitude are then obtained order-by-order in HHChPT in terms of standard real Isgur-Wise functions for $\Bbar \to D^{**}$ and their derivatives.
+The underlying correspondence between the results in this work and Ref.~\cite{Papucci:2024qbt} is yet to be understood.

-This paper is structured as follows: In Sec.~\ref{sec:onshellrec} we construct the general on-shell recursion relation, specify a generalization of the spinor-helicity formalism for complex momenta, and examine the implied analytic properties of the complex-shifted on-shell subamplitudes.
-In Sec.~\ref{sec:holohqet} we proceed to develop holomorphic HQET from first principles, including the HQ power expansion and radiative corrections---the derivation of their analytic properties under $PT$ symmetry is derived in Appendices---the hadron mass and width expansion, and Schwinger-Dyson relations.